 The Title IX Coordinator will collect and review evidence it deems necessary or helpful to the investigation of the alleged sexual misconduct.
 The Title IX Coordinator may designate a specially trained investigator or investigators to conduct the interviews and investigation.
 The investigation will include individual interviews with the parties involved and with individuals who may have observed the alleged conduct or may have other relevant knowledge.
 The investigation may also include examination of medical records, surveillance video, cell phone and other electronic records, and other evidence.

 In response to the Investigation, both the complainant and the respondent will be given the opportunity to submit a written statement.
-The written statement will be provided to the Title IX Coordinator, the opposing party, as well as members of the Council.
+Any written statement will be retained by the Title IX Coordinator.